-The classic Italian dish is spaghetti and tomato sauce, and it’s one of the world’s most popular meals.
-Outside of Italy, it’ll often be made by boiling up some spaghetti, nuking some jarred tomato sauce in the microwave, and then perhaps (if you’re not vegan) dusting it with some Kraft Parmesan cheese out of the shiny green can just before serving.
-The result might be tasty enough, but it no more deserves to be considered authentic Italian food than a Fiero can be compared to a Ferrari.
+Spaghetti and tomato sauce is one of the world’s most popular meals.
+The low-rent version involves boiling up some spaghetti, nuking some jarred tomato sauce in the microwave, and then perhaps (if you’re not vegan) dusting your meal with some Kraft Parmesan cheese out of the shiny green can.
+The result might be tasty enough, but it’s no substitute for genuine Italian cooking.

-Food and family are often inextricably linked, and that’s nowhere more the case than in Italy; Italian food doesn’t get more authentic than when it’s cooked by nonna (grandma) herself, for her large extended Italian family.
-Italian food is generally easy to make, but it requires more cooking and preparation time than other cuisines, so it lends itself especially well to big batches for lots of people.
+Food and family are often inextricably linked, and that’s nowhere more the case than in Italy.
+Italian food doesn’t get more authentic than when it’s cooked by nonna (grandma) herself, for her large extended family.
+Italian food is generally easy to make, but it usually requires a lot of preliminary chopping and slow simmering.
+As a result, authentic Italian cooking lends itself especially well to preparing big batches for lots of people.

-The meals nonna cooks for her family are invariably time-consuming to make, generally because its sauces require slow simmering at low temperatures for hours, and can’t be hurried along without compromising the results.
-None of this is difficult, but it’s emphatically not food you can rush onto the table in 20 minutes after a long day at work.
-The saying “good things take time,” has never been more apt than in describing Italian food.
+The meals nonna cooks for her family invariably take all afternoon to prepare.
+Authentic Italian sauces require patient cooking at low temperatures for hours.
+You can’t hurry along this sort of food without compromising the results.
+The saying “good things take time,” has never been more apt than when describing Italian food.

-I regard Mexican and Italian food as two of the easiest cuisines for a beginner cook to learn, but if I had to pick one I’d suggest learning to cook Mexican food first.
-Mexican food can generally be prepared faster than Italian food, especially if you’ve got a pressure cooker and use pre-made corn or wheat tortillas.
-Additionally, Mexican food puts a greater emphasis on beans than any other cuisine, and beans are an important source of protein for vegans.
+I regard Mexican and Italian food as two of the easiest cuisines for a beginner cook to learn.
+But if I had to pick one, I’d recommend learning to cook Mexican food first.
+Mexican food usually takes less time to make than Italian food, especially if you’ve got a pressure cooker and use store-bought corn or wheat tortillas.
+Additionally, Mexican food puts a greater emphasis on beans than any other cuisine, and beans are an important protein source for vegans.

-Italian cooking is so popular that any general-interest vegan cookbook is bound to include at least a few classic Italian recipes.
-But if you love Italian food and really want to develop your expertise, it makes sense to pick up a vegan cookbook devoted to Italian cooking.
+Italian cooking is so popular that most general-interest vegan cookbooks include at least a few classic Italian recipes.
+But if you love this cuisine and want to thoroughly explore it, you should pick up a vegan cookbook devoted to Italian cooking.
 There are a few excellent ones, most notably Chloe’s Vegan Italian Kitchen has definitive takes on all the classic Italian recipes, and features gorgeous color food photography throughout.
 Vegano Italiano, by Rosalba Gioffré, is another impressive effort, also featuring superior production values.
-Together, these books show that that Italian cooking stands head and shoulders above most cuisines, in terms of being easy to veganize without compromising on authentic flavors.
+Together, these books show that Italian cooking stands head and shoulders above most cuisines, in terms of being easy to veganize without compromising on authentic flavors.

-Finally, I can’t refrain from recommending Nonna’s Italian Kitchen, simply on the basis that its Stuffed Crepes recipe (on p.
+Finally, I must also recommend Nonna’s Italian Kitchen, simply on the basis that its Stuffed Crepes recipe (on p.
 107) has become my mother’s go-to meal for special family gatherings.
 This recipe is certainly off the beaten path, but its combination of delicate crepes, creamy vegan ricotta, and tomato sauce makes for one of the most delicious casseroles I’ve ever eaten.

-And of course, if you want to go cheap, there’s no shortage of excellent vegan Italian recipes online.
+And of course, there’s also an abundance of vegan Italian recipes online.
 Start here:

 Outfitting Your Kitchen

-Even though it’s a highly-refined cuisine with centuries of tradition, Italian food requires only the bare minimum of kitchen equipment.
+Even though it’s a highly-refined cuisine with centuries of tradition, Italian food requires minimal kitchen equipment.
 Here are the essentials:

 - Cutting board